 The EurObserv'ER Barometers monitor the renewable energy progress in each Member State of the European Union.
-Every two months a barometer dedicated to one particular renewable energy technology is published.
-Moreover, once a year an Overview Barometer collects the main indicators published during the year and completes these with additional renewable sectors which have not been detailed in the individual Barometers.
-Finally, the Overview Barometer also reports on socioeconomic aspects: employment and turnover in the field of renewables, and the renewable energy investment climate.
-The country policy reports monitor policy developments by providing an overview of policy changes compared to the Member State Progress Reports.
+Every two months a barometer dedicated to one particular renewable energy technology is being published.
+Moreover, once a year an Overview Barometer collects the main indicators published during the year and completes these with additional renewable sectors, which have not been detailed in the individual Barometers.
+Finally, the Overview Barometer also reports on socio-economic aspects: employment and turnover in the field of renewables, and the renewable energy investment climate.
+The country policy reports monitor policy developments by providing an overview of policy changes compared to the Member State Progress Reports (updated until December 2015).